 The Armalite X03 Prototype AR-10A Select Fire

 Following the X01 and X02 the X03, also called the AR-10A, was demonstrated at several military installations across the United States.
-X03 incorporated several features that make it unique compared to later AR models.
-Some of the unique features found on X03 include the upper and lower receiver mating, the one piece bolt carrier and buffer, and hybrid flash hiding compensator.
+X03 incorporated several features that make it unique compared to later AR models including the upper and lower receiver mating, the one piece bolt carrier and buffer, and hybrid flash hiding compensator.

 Unlike the latter AR-10 and AR-15 designs common today, X03 AR-10A is noticeably different in regards to its receiver design.
 There are a few features that can still be found, like the incorporation of the rear sight into a monolithic “carry handle” on top of the receiver, the allocation of control groups and parts between the upper and lower receiver groups, and the use of 7075 aerospace aluminum in the construction of the receivers.
 The similarities largely end there, with one of the most noticeable differences being the way the upper and lower receivers interconnect.
 Instead of utilizing two takedown pins to hold the upper and lower receiver together like later versions, X03 uses flanged upper receiver tracks that slide onto grooves on the lower receiver.
 Once the upper receiver is in position on the lower, a single takedown lever rotates to secure the two together.